dbyio/golinky/README.md

 ### Click tracking

 You can optionally use a callback listener to receive click tracking events.
-On short url access, a POST is executed toward the configured callback, with the following data:
+On short URL access, a POST is executed toward the configured callback, with the following data:

 ```json
 {